-After the adoption of the REACH Regulation, the mandate of the Agency was supplemented by the CLP, the BPR, the PIC Regulation, as well as by the Waste Framework Directive and the recast of the Persistent Organic Pollutants Regulation.
+After the adoption of the REACH Regulation, the mandate of the Agency was supplemented by the CLP,19 the BPR20, the PIC Regulation21, as well as by the Waste Framework Directive22, the recast of the Persistent Organic Pollutants Regulation23, the Drinking Water Directive24, the 7th Environment Action Programme25 and the Cross-border Threats to Health Regulation26.
 The tasks under these legal acts were included into the existing Agency structure and, consequently, there are only few specific provisions related to the Management Board.
 The Board assumes its statutory role in this field in the same way as under the REACH mandate (e.g. planning and reporting, financial matters).